bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Wanderer

-While you are the party token controller, you reveal obscuring tiles up to 2 squares away provided you start your turn on natural terrain.
-You automatically detect and disarm any natural traps while moving the party token through natural terrain.
+While you are the group token controller, you reveal obscuring tiles up to 2 squares away provided you start your turn on natural terrain.
+You automatically detect and disarm any natural traps while moving the group token through natural terrain.
 You may set a natural trap during your round.
 You can only have 1 trap set this way per world map.
 When you use this feature to set a new trap, any previously set traps are removed.
 You may use this feature to place a foothold or an objective outlined within your setting handbook on an explored world map tile within 2 squares.
 Once you have used this feature in this way, you cannot do so again until the next game session.

 ## Scholar